Compare IPTV Subscription Plans

 Is Freely free? #

-Yes, in the sense that Freely the platform does not charge a subscription fee.
+Yes, in the sense relevant to a our Freely assessment reader: the platform does not charge a subscription fee.
 You buy a Freely-compatible TV once, you pay your UK TV Licence as you would for any live BBC viewing, and you pay your home broadband bill — and that is the whole cost stack.
 There is no monthly Freely subscription, no per-channel charge, and no premium tier.
-The trade-off is that the TV itself must be one of the Freely-compatible models to access the platform at all.
+The trade-off in this Freely free TV review is that the TV itself must be one of the Freely-compatible models to access the platform at all.

 Do I need an aerial with a Freely TV? #

-No. Freely's entire design point is that live channels arrive over your home broadband rather than over a roof aerial.
+No. The whole pitch in any honest Freely honest verdict is that live channels arrive over your home broadband rather than over a roof aerial.
 A Freely TV will deliver BBC One, ITV1, Channel 4, Channel 5 and the other public-service channels with no aerial socket plugged in, provided you have a working internet connection.
 Freely TVs typically still have an aerial socket in case you want to receive Freeview alongside, but it is not required for Freely itself to work.

 Can I get Freely on my old TV? #